Herbertkartel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-define if a character is uppercase
+a function that checks for uppercase character